SagarRuidas/WBRUTER/README.md

 [After Google successfully beat back Triada in 2017, its developers found a new way in.](https://arstechnica.com/information-technology/2019/06/google-confirms-2017-supply-chain-attack-that-sneaked-backdoor-on-android-devices/)

 All respect to Google who tells the truth so there is not much to reveal, I do not share this project because I hack accounts but because I test the security of my own devices.
 Why do you think I'm like you?
-Don't ask me for hacking personal acccounts or phones, that is what idiots does.
+Don't ask me for hacking personal acccounts or phones, that is what idiots and BREAKERS does, not hackers!

 #### README